astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/01-python-fundamentals/06-oop-fundamentals-v2.md

 - **State**: The object maintains its own state between method calls
 - **Clarity**: The object-oriented version reads more naturally

-:::{admonition} 🎭 The More You Know: How Objects Saved the Mars Rover
+:::{admonition} 🌟 The More You Know: How Objects Saved the Mars Rover
-:class: note, story
+:class: note, dropdown

 In 2004, NASA's Spirit rover suddenly stopped responding, 18 days into its mission.
 The cause?
 Procedural code managing 250+ hardware components through global variables and scattered functions.
 When flash memory filled up, the initialization functions couldn't track which subsystems were already started, causing an infinite reboot loop.